handsontable/handsontable/docs/content/guides/internationalization/language.md

 ## Loading the prepared language files

-To properly use the internationalization feature, you'll need to load the language sets.
+To properly use the internationalization feature, you need to load the language sets.
 It's important that they're included after the Handsontable files.
 You can do it by getting the necessary files created with the UMD standard:

 ::: only-for javascript
 1. **ES modules (ESM)**